 The issuance of stock should be documented.
 When venture capitalists or strategic investors are involved, a more thorough Stock Purchase Agreement is required.

-Following the issuance of shares, startups should issue a Stock Certificate to the investors, and also create a copy of each Stock Certificate for the sake of keeping track of the company's finances.
+Following the issuance of shares, startups should issue a Stock Certificate to the investors and create a copy of each Stock Certificate to keep track of the company's finances.